mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ##The Map Generation of the Program should meet the Following Goals
  - Maps generated should be different each time
+ - Maps should adhere to at least 1 theme
- - The location that enemies are placed should make sense in relation to the place on the map
+ - The location that enemies are placed should make sense in relation to the place/theme on the map
  - The enemies should be weighted so that the amount of enemies at any given location is well balanced

 ##The Primary Map Displaying Screen of the Program should meet the Following Goals